 Just because we are working remotely, doesn’t mean all your team interactions have to be strictly about work, or strictly with the team you work with.
 Our CEO Dan Pupius has shared a more comprehensive look at team building activities (beyond 6pm happy hours no one wants), but I wanted to dive deeper into one specific area which has become a source of delight and a core part of our team culture and team bonding— online drawing games.

 To make time to connect socially, we have weekly game time on Tuesdays 11:30-12:00 PT.
 We often also finish our hour-long remote team meetings a half hour early, and give people the option to stick around for a team building game.
 If you don’t already have something scheduled, find a regular half-hour chunk of time that works for folks — perhaps right after a team meeting, or right before lunch — and get drawing!

-Here are our 3 Range-team-approved online drawing game recommendations — the websites are all pretty good with onboarding, so no need for someone to read a 20 page board game manual beforehand:
+Here are our top three Range-team-approved online drawing game recommendations — the websites are all pretty good with onboarding, so no need for someone to read a 20-page board game manual beforehand:

 Classic, competitive, every person for themselves

 Of course, we started with sketchful, also available as skribbl.
 In this classic drawing game, it’s every person for themselves, creating some healthy competition.
 You take turns drawing, and everyone else guesses.
 The drawer gets points for how quickly someone guesses correctly, and guessers get points for how quickly they guess.

 The most I’ve ever laughed this whole past year is when I tried to draw a nutcracker, but it looked so awful that I couldn’t stop laughing, and because I couldn’t stop laughing, I couldn’t steady my hand enough to improve my drawing.
 My kids also love to join in, but I have to mute myself because they’re too busy loudly trash-talking Stephanie as she closes the gap between second and first place.